Libr-AI/fairlib/docs/hyperparameter_tuning.md

 ### DAdv
 - **Intro:**
-DAdv is a variant of Adv, which employs multiple adversaries and encourages each adversaries to identify protect attributes from different aspects.
+DAdv is a variant of Adv, which employs multiple subdiscriminators and encourages each subdiscriminator to identify protect attributes from different aspects.

 - **Hyperparameters:**
     ```bash